-Wendy Mewes, author of the Footprint guide to Brittany, has this guide to cycling in Rennes, the capital of Brittany.
+Wendy Mewes, author of this excellent guide to cycling the Nantes-Brest Canal, has this overview of Rennes, the capital of Brittany.

 Rennes, the capital of Brittany, is an inland city in the east of the region.
 It houses not only the regional administration body, but a fine university bringing a very large student population.
 There’s a lively and gregarious atmosphere year-round.
 Many bars and music venues provide stimulating night-life, with the biggest buzz around Place des Lices, rue St Michel and the Place Ste-Anne.